Inspiration Ayna Paisley: Encaustic Art and Contemporary Impressionism

 Ayna also teaches her techniques and creative approach to art and inspires many artists.
-Her body of work comprises peculiar contemporary pieces created with acrylic, encaustic, and oil painting, juxtaposed with paper collages and vintage imagery.
+Her body of work comprises peculiar contemporary pieces created with gouache, watercolor, acrylic, encaustic medium, and oil, juxtaposed with paper collages and vintage imagery.
 Ayna has exhibited her artworks in London, UK, Moscow, and St. Petersburg, Russia.

 “I remember going to the Louvre in Paris and seeing Da Vinci’s Mona Lisa, I realized how absolutely tiny she is, sitting in her glass box.
 So many people standing around her, trying to get a glance above everyone’s head, trying to take a photo of her.
 I remember being so fascinated, not exactly with the painting, but with what it does to people—how powerful art can be.”

 Ayna Paisley was born on the 1st of December 1989 in Moscow, Russia to artistic parents Magomed Magomedov and Elmira Magomedova, who persistently encouraged their daughter’s creative pursuits.
 Her mother, Elmira, is a fashion designer and runs her own clothing brand; her father, Magomed, is an artist and a photo editor for a big publishing house in Moscow.